Mary Pickford filmography: Biograph (1912–1913)

 Pickford returned to the Biograph Company in January 1912, where she remained until the end of the year.
 Except where noted all 26 films from this period are one-reelers.

 Features

 State rights (1913–1914)

 After leaving Biograph at the end of 1912, Pickford returned to stage acting in the Broadway production of David Belasco's play A Good Little Devil.
 In May 1913 she resumed acting in motion pictures when she signed with Adolph Zukor's Famous Players Film Company.
 The first five features she made for Zukor were released in the United States on a state rights basis, where regional organizations in each state handled the distribution of each film.
 Only one of these films is known to survive complete.

 Paramount (1914–1916)

 In 1914 Paramount Pictures began handling the release of Zukor's Famous Players Film Company.
 Pickford made 17 features prior to beginning with Artcraft.
-Ten of these films survive complete while six are lost and one survives incomplete.
+Twelve of these films survive complete while four are lost and one survives incomplete.